Ari Ne'eman: Other autistic advocacy

 Ne'eman has advised several Democratic presidential candidates on disability policy.
 In the 2016 election, he advised Hillary Clinton's campaign on autism and disability policy proposals.
 In the 2020 election, his advice was acknowledged and credited by both Bernie Sanders and Elizabeth Warren in the development of their disability plans.

 ASAN was initially neutral on Kevin and Avonte's Law, which would have provided money to fight wandering behavior in autistic children, until a provision was introduced into the bill that would have allowed for tracking devices to be installed on people with disabilities that could be used for purposes other than locating them if they were lost.
 ASAN then opposed the bill, which failed to pass.
 Later, a revised version of Kevin and Avonte's Law passed which did not include the language ASAN had objected to.

-Ne'eman supported the FDA's ban on electric shock devices at the Judge Rotenberg Center in 2020.
+Ne'eman supported the United States Food and Drug Administration's ban on electric shock devices at the Judge Rotenberg Center in 2020.

-During the 2020 COVID-19 pandemic, Ne'eman has advocated for the rights of people with disabilities to get access to necessary services, prescription drugs and lifesaving treatment when necessary.
+During the COVID-19 pandemic, Ne'eman advocated for the rights of disabled people to get access to necessary services, prescription drugs and lifesaving treatment when necessary.
 In an op-ed in The New York Times, he argued that ventilators and other scarce medical resources should not be denied on the basis of disability, provided that the care was not medically futile.
 Early in the pandemic, Ne'eman urged states to allow early refills on prescription drugs.
-He also articulated a series of recommendations to states to help ensure continuity of long-term care services for people with disabilities.
+He also articulated a series of recommendations to states to help ensure continuity of long-term care services for disabled people.

-In 2014, Ne'eman co-founded MySupport, a technology platform that enables people with disabilities to find and hire support workers.
+In 2014, Ne'eman co-founded MySupport, a technology platform that enables disabled people to find and hire support workers.
 MySupport was acquired by RISE Services in April 2020.

 Views on autism

-Multiple media sources have claimed that Ari Ne'eman sees autism as a difference as opposed to a disability.
+Multiple media sources have claimed that Ne'eman sees autism as a difference as opposed to a disability.
 In response to those claims, Ne'eman has stated that he actually believes that autism is both a neurological difference and a disability, not a disease that should be cured.
-He is against what he sees as the stigmatization of autism in the media and views autism self-advocacy as a civil rights issue.
+He is against what he sees as the stigmatization of autism in the media and views autistic self-advocacy as a civil rights issue.
 Proponents of a cure for autism, such as Cure Autism Now co-founder Jonathan Shestack, have criticized Ne'eman for his views on autism.
-Shestack has stated that Ne'eman does not understand the suffering those severely affected by “classic autism” and their parents endure.
+Shestack stated in 2010, "Why people have gotten upset is, he [Ne'eman] doesn’t seem to represent, understand or have great sympathy for all the people who are truly, deeply affected in a way that he isn’t."